s1ga/tg-test-app/README.md

 ### Usage

+1. Create bot using Bot Father in Telegram.
+2. Create .env for bot configuration: `cd ../bot-app && touch .env`
+3. Paste generated token for bot and url (https only) of your web app in the file.
-1. Start the Angular web application: `npm run start`
+4. Start the Telegram bot: `npm run start`
-2. Start the Telegram bot: `cd ../bot-app && npm run start`
+5. Start the Angular web application: `cd ../site && npm run start`
-3. Open your web browser and go to `http://localhost:4200/` to access the web application.
+6. Open your Telegram bot and interact with them.

 ## License